-At just 15, Bailee Madison is already one of the most proficient actresses in the business, effortlessly executing both dramatic and comedic roles, as well as establishing her presence in the world of philanthropy.
-With inherent charm, sharp intelligence, and a vibrant personality, Bailee Madison is a multitalented actress who has showcased her talent across the board.
+A rising young star, Bailee Madison is already one of the most proficient actresses in the business, effortlessly executing both dramatic and comedic roles as well as establishing her presence in the world of philanthropy.
+With inherent charm, sharp intelligence and a vibrant personality, Madison is a multitalented actress who has showcased her talents across the board.

 In the spring of 2017, Madison added the title of producer to her list of credits with the movie “A Cowgirl’s Story,” in which she also starred.
 On the big screen, she played a lead role alongside Christina Hendricks in 2018’s “The Strangers: Prey at Night,” the highly anticipated horror sequel to 2008’s “The Strangers.”
 Prior to this, she played the role of daughter of Marisa Tomei and the granddaughter of Bette Midler and Billy Crystal in 20th Century Fox and Walden Media’s “Parental Guidance,” which was released on Christmas Day in 2012, and starred as a withdrawn child haunted by insatiable demons in producer Guillermo Del Toro’s 2011 thriller “Don’t Be Afraid of the Dark” alongside Katie Holmes and Guy Pearce.